Sling Testing Tools

 Integration tests example

-This module's pom and Java code can be used as examples to setup your own integration testing modules for Sling-based apps - or for any other runnable jar that provides an http service.
+Either of those modules can be used as examples to setup your own integration testing modules for Sling-based apps - or for any other runnable jar that provides an http service.

 Besides serving as examples, some of the tests in this module are used to validate the testing tools.
 They run as part of the full Sling continuous integration build, so they're guaranteed to be correct examples if that build is successful.